RdenQ/CarHire/README.md

 Used:
 - Retrofit2 to download data
-- http://www.jsonschema2pojo.org/ to m map json to java object model
+- http://www.jsonschema2pojo.org/ to map json to java object model
 - Androidx libraries
 - Picasso for photo download
 - Espresso for sample UI tests